Display Bus Information

 Programmatically Get Bus Hierarchy and Virtuality

-To programmatically get the hierarchy and virtuality of a bus in a compiled model, query these parameters with the
+To programmatically get the hierarchy and virtuality of a bus in a compiled model, query these parameters using the

 'SignalHierarchy'— If the signal is a bus, returns the name and hierarchy of the signals in the bus.

-'CompiledBusType'— For a model that is in the
+'CompiledBusType'— For a model that has run the

 'compile'phase, returns information about whether the signal connected to a port is a bus and whether the signal is a virtual or nonvirtual bus.
 Before you query the